-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on April 5, 2023.
-On April 5, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On April 6, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent (Redacted for Privacy) and contact information in the Complaint.
-The Center sent an email communication to the Complainant on April 6, 2023, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on April 6, 2023.
-The Center sent another email communication to the Complaint on April 6, 2023.
-The Center sent another email communication to the Complaint on April 6, 2023.
-The Center sent another email communication to the Complaint on April 6, 2023.
-The Center sent another email communication to the Complaint on April 6, 2023.
-The Center sent another email communication to the Complainant filed an amended Complaint on April 6, 2023.
-The Center sent another email communication to the Complainant filed a second amended Complaint on April 18, 2023.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on February 9, 2024.
+On February 12, 2024, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
+On February 13, 2024, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent (黑 爷 黑夜 Ivaval) and contact information in the Complaint.
+The Center sent an email communication to the Complainant on February 14, 2024, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on February 15, 2024.

-The Center verified that the Complaint together with the amended Complaints satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").
+The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on April 18, 2023.
-In accordance with the Rules, paragraph 5, the due date for Response was May 8, 2023.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on February 19, 2024.
+In accordance with the Rules, paragraph 5, the due date for Response was March 10, 2024.
 The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent's default on May 11, 2023.
+Accordingly, the Center notified the Respondent's default on March 13, 2024.